wp-plugins/wp-function-links/readme.txt

-﻿=== WP Function Links ===
+=== WP Function Links ===
 Requires at least: 2.5
 Tested up to: 4.2.2
 License: GPL2
 Contributors: polepositionmarketing
-Stable tag: 1.1.0
+Stable tag: 1.1.1

 Use a shortcode to generate clickable links that do NOT pass on link juice in order to boost the link value of the other links on the page.

 == Description ==
+**The Problem:**
+Many website links are not actually links to new or unique content but functions for the visitor.
+However, because these functions often lead to unique web URLs, search engines allow those “links” to lose link value.
+Value that is ultimately lost on URLs that produce no inherent value to searchers.

+**Types of Functions:**
+The following are typical functions that utilize traditional hyperlinks.
+More often than not, you never want searchers to land on these unique URLs.

+*	sort
+*	compare
+*	add to cart
+*	filter
+*	email
+*	email this page
+*	view cart
+*	view account
+*	login
+*	logout
+*	socialize
+*	add to wishlist
+*	review

+The Solution: WP Function Links plugin allows you to create clickable hyperlinks on your WordPress site specifically for these types of functions.
+The plugin creates the ability for you to remove these functions from traditional a href links.
+The visitor is then able execute the function no differently than before but without it being treated as a link to another URL.

-WP Function Links plugin allows you to create clickable hyperlinks on your WordPress site specifically for user functions such as “email this page” or “view my account”.
-These function links are not accessible to most search engine bots so won’t interfere with the search engine spidering processes and allow search engines to use their resources following actual links to valuable pages.
-By using the shortcode below, the plugin dynamically generates functional hyperlinks using vanilla Javascript that look and respond just like the real thing.
-The user experience is seamless.
+Since these functions are generally not accessible to most search engine bots it won’t interfere with the search engine spidering processes, allowing the search engines to use their resources following actual links to valuable pages.

-This plugin should work in all modern browsers, but is incompatible with IE versions 8 and 9 (approximately 4% of all web users).

 == Installation ==
 Easy Install Through WordPress:

 1. Log in to WordPress and navigate to the WordPress Plugins menu on the left
 2. Click the add new button at the top of the page
 3: Search and find the \'WP Function Links\' plugin